Dive into Florida's Gulf Coast Scallop Season

-Scallop season is just a few weeks away so dust off your snorkeling gear and make sure that swimsuit still fits.
+When scallop season rolls around on Florida's Gulf Coast, it's time to dust off your snorkeling gear and make sure that swimsuit still fits.

 You'll find Argopecten irradians scattered throughout the Gulf of Mexico, but places where freshwater rivers flow into the ocean are where the scallops are thickest.